nouhaerr/PongConnect/README.md

 # 🕹️ Pong Connect (Transcendence)

 A modern twist on the classic Pong game — built as part of the **Transcendence** project.
-Featuring real-time multiplayer gameplay and a sleek tournament mode.
+Developed using Django DRF and Vanilla JavaScript, it features local multiplayer and tournament play in a sleek, responsive interface.

 ## 🚀 Features